cisagov/ScubaGear/PowerShell/ScubaGear/Testing/Unit/PowerShell/CreateReport/CreateReportStubs/aad.md

-# CISA M365 Security Configuration Baseline for Azure Active Directory
+# CISA M365 Secure Configuration Baseline for Azure Active Directory

 Azure Active Directory (AAD) is a cloud-based identity and access control service that provides security and functional capabilities to Microsoft 365.
 This Secure Configuration Baseline (SCB) provides specific policies to help secure AAD.